Wolverine971/9takes/src/blog/people/creators/Casey-Neistat.md

   />
 </div>

-> **Disclaimer** This analysis of Casey Neistat's Enneagram type is purely speculative, based on publicly available information, and may not reflect the actual personality type of Casey Neistat.
+> **Disclaimer** This analysis of Casey Neistat's Enneagram type is speculative, based on publicly available information, and may not reflect the actual personality type of Casey Neistat.

 <p class="firstLetter">Vlogger, filmmaker, and entrepreneur, Casey Neistat is an enigma wrapped in a pair of Ray-Ban sunglasses.</p>